-Astronomical Spectroscopy for Amateurs, Ken Harrison. – Wonderful new book.
+Astronomical Spectroscopy for Amateurs, Ken Harrison. – This is a great book book.
 Ken is a leader in the amateur community with a great deal of experience is all aspects of the field.
 His book contains a lot of valuable information for the beginner as well as the more experienced amateur spectrographer.
-For a complete review of Ken’s valuable book: click this link.
+For a complete review of both of Ken’s valuable books: click this link.

 Spectroscopy: The Key to the Stars: Reading the Lines in Stellar Spectra (Patrick Moore’s Practical Astronomy Series), Keith Robinson. – Great book!
 Very little math.
 Explains the physics behind stellar spectra.
 Amazon link.

 Astrophysics is Easy!
 An Introduction for the Amateur Astronomer (Patrick Moore’s Practical Astronomy Series) –Mike Inglis, A bit more technical, but still very accessible reading, in spite of the lame title!
 I re-read this book every so often, always learning something new.
 A good addition to your library!
 Amazon link.